 Early lesion characteristics were best demarcated on T2-weighted images, which showed a clearer distinction between cytotoxic and perilesional oedemas compared to FLAIR.
-The combination of T1- and T2- weighting in FLAIR imaging, as well as it's lower spatial resolution may have contributed to the observed differences in boundaries between these sequences.
-Despite the visible distinction of oedemas in T2-weighted images, it is notable that the lack of a discrete difference in signal between pre- and post- operative T2-weighted scans suggest that lesion segmentation currently is best appreciated with manual segmentation.
-While lesions were well defined on SWI images by a strong hypointense edge which allowed for a clear lesion segmentation, this sequence may be less useful in the early stages following thalamotomy when presence of oedema, not visible on SWI, is clinically relevant for explaining some transient postoperative side effects.21
+The combination of T1- and T2-weighting in FLAIR imaging, as well as its lower spatial resolution, may have contributed to the observed differences in boundaries between these sequences.
+Despite the visible distinction of oedemas in $T_2\text{-weighted}$ images, it is notable that the lack of a discrete difference in signal between pre and postoperative $T_2\text{-weighted}$ scans suggests that lesion segmentation currently is best appreciated with manual segmentation.
+While lesions were well defined on SWI images by a strong hypointense edge that allowed for a clear lesion segmentation, this sequence may be less useful in the early stages following thalamotomy when the presence of oedema, not visible on SWI, is clinically relevant for explaining some transient postoperative side-effects.
+21